By Molly Patrick

 For me it wasn’t sitting on a couch and talking to a stranger or Buddhism that changed my weird issues around food.

-It was learning how to love myself and showing up for my body by feeding it the best possible fuel. (this feat can be way harder than making beans sexy, by the way)
+It was learning how to love myself and showing up for my body by feeding it the best possible fuel.

 I always say that the food you eat has the power to change your entire life.